aragon/developer-portal/docs/core/01-how-it-works/01-the-core-contracts/02-permissions.md

 title: Permissions
 ---

-# Permissions: Managing and Governing your DAO
+## Managing and Governing your DAO

 At Aragon, we believe that **DAOs are simply permission management systems**.
 Permissions between contracts and wallets allow a DAO to manage and govern its actions.